serafm/odoo/README.md

 #### Approach
-After carefully reading the task's description and requirements, my first step was to thoroughly review the Odoo API documentation.
+After carefully reading the task's description and requirements, my first step was to review the Odoo API documentation.
 Once I had a clear understanding of the API functionalities, I proceeded to create a new GitHub repository to track my progress, manage, and version-control my code.
 To break down the problem into manageable parts, I divided it